-Story Overview: Saul (later known as Paul) was an extremely zealous Jew who believed that those who followed Jesus were blaspheming God.
+Story Overview: Saul (later known by his Roman name, Paul) was an extremely zealous Jew who believed that those who followed Jesus were blaspheming God.
 He even hunted for Christians so he could arrest or kill them for what they believed.
 Saul had to face the fact that he had been wrong all of his life when Jesus came to him on the road to Damascus and blinded him with a bright light.
 Saul continued to the city of Damascus where he regained his sight and was filled with the Holy Spirit.
 He was baptised by a Christian named Ananias.
 Saul immediately began preaching the truth about Jesus and this made some people angry.
 His friends snuck him out of Damascus in a basket.
 After preaching in Jerusalem he had to escape danger there too.
 Saul changed from hating Jesus to loving Jesus.

 Suggested Emphasis: When we are wrong we should admit our mistakes and change to do things right now.